mriverodorta/jstransformer-jade-jekyll/README.md

 ## Usage

-By using this transformer as a filter, the Jade compiler will be able to escape the Front Matter and compile correctly.
-Also the formatter will add a new line after the end of the block to separate the Front Matter from the Jade template.
-This way when Jade compress the templates the Front Matter will be alone at the top, so Jekyll can understand it well.
+By using this transformer as a filter, the compiler will be able to escape the Front Matter and compile correctly.
+Also the formatter will add a new line after the end of the block to separate the Front Matter from the Jade/Pug template.
+This way when the compiler compress the templates the Front Matter will be alone at the top, so Jekyll can understand it well.
 Now let's try it again with the filter.

 ```js
 var jade = require('jade');